yormy/tripwire-laravel/_docs/00___TODO.md

 # DOCS
-streamline docs with config file readme cleanup install in clean laravel blade and record how to install and how to trigger show video of reset
+streamline docs with config file if methods is [] or missing, inspect all ? readme cleanup install in clean laravel blade and record how to install and how to trigger show video of reset